 Want to cut that?
 Choose low-fat cottage cheese or skip the shredded cheese.
 Need to bulk it up?
 Power up with grilled chicken or avocado slices for extra fullness.
 It’s just like my approach in high-protein egg muffin cups: modular, simple, and satisfying.

-Cottage Cheese Pizza Bowl Nutrition Facts
+Cottage Cheese Pizza Bowl Calories & Nutrition Facts

 - Calories: ~415 kcal